yugrocks/Pedestrian-Recognition/README.md

 # Pedestrian-Recognition
 Based on Convolutional Neural Network to recognize and mark pedestrians in given images.
+I am currently improving the model and diagnosing the pipeline.
+More details will be provided when fully complete.
+###Results based on current model:

 ![alt tag](https://raw.githubusercontent.com/yugrocks/Pedestrian-Recognition/master/pred1.png)
 ![alt tag](https://raw.githubusercontent.com/yugrocks/Pedestrian-Recognition/master/pred2.png)